JustinGOSSES/nasa-contractor-jobs-information/README.md

 Again, this is very hand wavy and just observations.
 These aren't rules or guidelines.
 Don't depend on any of these vague generalizations being correct.

 ### Remote NASA Contractor Jobs
+<i>A caveat up front is that the job market around remote work is still evolving quickly.
+What is said below is based on limited exprience in 2020-2021.</i>

 Some NASA contractor jobs will now explicitly say in the job advertisement that they are remote friendly.
 However, some of them that are possible to work remotely won't state it is possible to work them remotely.
 You may have to ask.

 The HR contact listed probably won't know, but asking the HR contact to direct the question to the hiring manager, if they don't know themselves, can be a good tactic.
 Otherwise, they'll likely just repeat what's already written in the advertisement.

-I've started to see language like "this job is onsite at " to convey that a job is not remote friendly, but it seems the standard language is still developing.
+I've started to see language like "this job is onsite at ___ " to convey that a job is not remote friendly, but it seems the standard language is still developing.